 عنوان مقاله [English]

 Plant material consisted of 8 tomato local populations collected from Kalaybar area in the East Azerbaijan province.The experiment was carried out as a randomized complete block design with three replications.
-A total of 36 plants of each population in three blocks were planted with distance of 140 cm between rows and 80 cm between plants.
-Seven traits, includes fruit yield and some its related traits was measured.
-All continuous traits were divided into three classes with equal wide and the frequency of classes was used to estimate total diversity index (HT), phenotypic diversity within each population (Hs) for each trait and then mean diversity index (H ̅s) for all traits, proportion of phenotypic diversity among populations (GST) for each trait and mean diversity index for each population across all traits (H ̅p) were calculated.
+A total of 36 plants of each population in three blocks were planted with the distance of 140 cm between rows and 80 cm between plants.
+Seven traits, including fruit yield and some of its related traits, was measured.
+All continuous traits were divided into three classes with equal width and the frequency of classes was used to estimate total diversity index (HT), phenotypic diversity within each population (Hs) for each trait.
+Then, mean diversity index () for all traits, proportion of phenotypic diversity among populations (GST) for each trait, and mean diversity index for each population across all traits () were calculated.